 Article 10: Powers of the General Assembly

 The General Assembly is the highest body of the Association.
-The General Assembly comprises Fellows, Senior Fellows and Honorary Fellows.
+The General Assembly comprises all the Fellows.
 The General Assembly has the following powers:

 - To approve the Annual Report of the President and the annual financial statements (including profit and loss statement as well as balance sheet);

-- To discharge the members of the Board of Directors;
+- To discharge the members of the Board of Directors from liability;

 - To elect and recall the President nominated by the Board of Directors;

-- To elect and recall the President-elect and four Board members nominated by the Board of Directors;
+- To elect and recall the President-elect and Board members at large nominated by the Board of Directors;

 - To elect and recall the Auditors;